Ohtu-FaceTed/FaceTed-Backend/documentation/adminpanel.md

 There is a slider-checkbox that allows you to filter out all sessions that do not have a selected class - eg a null value on the foreign key table reference.
 There is also a "Hidden" feature, which allows for modifying the sql statement to take into acount the minimum amount of answers required to be visible.
-This can be accessed by <url of backend>/801fc3r __?min=15__ (without a space) Or by navigating to the sessions view by clicking the "Sessions" tab, and then manually typing ?min=<insert minimum value> into the URL bar.
+This can be accessed by <url of backend>/801fc3r __?min=15__ (without a space) Or by navigating to the sessions view by clicking the "Sessions" tab, and then manually typing ?min=(insert minimum value) into the URL bar.

 By clicking on any of the fields of a session, you are greeted by a different view, where you can then see what attributes got what answer, and at what timestamp.

+### Attributes

+From the attributes tab you can view all the existing attributes, and group attributes with the existing grouping ID's.
+It is also possible to edit all the fields of an attribute, and toggling wether or not you want an attribute to be active (and used in calculations etc).
+It is also possible to add new attributes through the view, but take extra care with the attribute name, question string and tooltip info fields (They are somewhat precise on syntax - but keep in mind you can easily edit the fields later without risk of breaking anything!)